stathiskaps/PTOPTW/README.md

 we will connnect the unvisited nodes again to be ready for the next revision.

 ### Shake Step
 Shake procedure will be applied at a single solution with multiple walks.

+### Run Open Trip Planner
+java -Xmx2G -jar otp-2.1.0-shaded.jar --load ~/otp/